crossplane/crossplane/design/design-doc-composition.md

 API and learn an external system (i.e. Helm, Kustomize, or kubebuilder) in order to determine how their application will be rendered.

-Note that Crossplane also defines a resource of `KubernetesApplication`, which models an opaque bundle of arbitrary Kubernetes resources.
-This resource was originally intended as a user-facing model for applications, but has in practice seen more use as a lower level mechanism to schedule and deliver applications to remote Kubernetes clusters.
+Note that Crossplane also defines a `KubernetesApplication` resource, which models an opaque bundle of arbitrary Kubernetes resources that may be deployed to a 'remote' Kubernetes cluster - different API server from that which Crossplane is using.
+This resource was originally intended as a user-facing model for applications, but has in practice seen more use as a lower level mechanism to schedule and deliver applications to Kubernetes clusters.
 A `Wordpress` may render a `KubernetesApplication` in order to deploy the component resources of a `Wordpress` to a cluster distinct from that upon which Crossplane runs.

 ### Infrastructure

-Crossplane uses a [class and claim] model to provision and manage infrastructure in an external system, such as a cloud provider. _External resources_ in the provider's API are modelled as _managed (custom) resources_ in the Kubernetes API server.
-Managed resources are the domain of infrastructure operators;
-they're cluster scoped infrastructure like a `Node` or `PersistentVolume`.
-Application operators may claim a managed resource for a particular purpose by creating a namespaced _resource claim_.
+Crossplane uses a [class and claim] model to provision and manage infrastructure in an external system, such as a cloud provider.
+External resources in the provider's API are modelled as managed (custom) resources in the Kubernetes API server.
+Managed resources are the domain of infrastructure operators; they're cluster scoped infrastructure like a `Node` or `PersistentVolume`.
+Application operators may claim a managed resource for a particular purpose by creating a namespaced resource claim.
 Managed resources may be provisioned explicitly before claim time (static provisioning), or automatically at claim time (dynamic provisioning).
-The initial configuration of dynamically provisioned managed resources is specified by a _resource class_.
+The initial configuration of dynamically provisioned managed resources is specified by a resource class.

 ```yaml
 ---